 ‘Dhá mhilliún déag fáilte dhaoibh go fearann Oirialla … twelve million welcomes to you to the land of Oriel.’

-The ORIEL ARTS PROJECT is a website of reclamation and renewal, with over 150 pages of information and over 40 videos on it (2019-2021) and funded by The Arts Council/An Chomhairle Ealaíon Traditional Arts Funding.
-It is long term cultural heritage project for the restoration and renewal of aspects of the song and music traditions of Oriel.
-Overall Oriel Renewal Plan.
-All material Oriel Arts © CÉ 2020
+The ORIEL ARTS PROJECT is a major project of cultural reclamation and renewal, compiled and directed by Dr Pádraigín Ní Uallacháin.
+It has over 150 pages of information and over 40 videos (2019-2021) and funded by The Arts Council/An Chomhairle Ealaíon Traditional Arts Project Funding.